rethinkdb/rethinkdb-rs/1-reql-language/secondary-indexes/ruby.md

 The primary index of a table can be used in any ReQL command that uses a secondary index.

+Indexes (both secondary and primary) are guaranteed to be updated by successful write operations.
+If an `insert`, `update` or `delete` operation is successful, the change will be correctly reflected in the index.
+(Read about RethinkDB [Consistency guarantees][cg] for write operations.)

+[cg]: /docs/consistency/

 The part of a secondary index key that's used for fast lookups depends on the length of the primary key (which must be 127 bytes or less).
 The length of this part is 238&minus;*PK*, where *PK* is the primary key length; if the primary key length is a 36-character GUID, for instance, this means that 202 characters in the secondary index will be significant.
 If a table has multiple entries where the first 238&minus;*PK* characters are identical, lookup performance will be sharply degraded, as RethinkDB will have to perform a linear search to find the correct entries.

 Secondary indexes will not store `nil` values or objects.
 Thus, the results of a command such as: